nuxencs/seasonpackarr/docs/product-specs/config-reload.md

 1. starts from built-in defaults
 2. loads the complete YAML file
 3. reapplies `SEASONPACKARR__...` environment overrides
-4. validates deprecated settings and every torrent client
+4. validates deprecated settings, every torrent client, and backfill settings
 5. atomically publishes the new immutable snapshot

 If any step fails, seasonpackarr logs the rejection and keeps the last valid snapshot.